Mootisma/BooTao2/README.md

 # BooTao2
-My own Terraria Mod that I work on by myself for my own benefit. \
+My own Terraria Mod that I work on by myself for my own benefit.\
-Contains content and QoL changes.
+Contains content and QoL.

 ## Content
 Pickaxe line that has a fast use time, for mining faster.\